phyulwin/Python-CustomTkinter-Interface-for-Gemini-API-with-Alexa-Integration/README.md

 - Open a Pull Request

 ## Acknowledgements
-I am deeply thankful to the individuals whose code has been referenced and used to this project's development.
+Thank you to the individuals whose code has been referenced and used to this project's development.
 I also appreciate the inspiration from various sources that guided me in shaping this project.
 Lastly, I acknowledge the assets and references that provided essential insights and knowledge throughout my work.

-###### Thank you for checking my project, and I hope you're doing well!
+###### Finally, thank you for checking my project, and I hope you're doing well!
 Just a quick note—if the API service we're using stops, the program should automatically switch to a fallback mode.
 This will ensure that core functionalities continue to work using cached data or alternative sources.
 You might notice some limited features, and there will be messages to inform users about it.